KokilSingh/OS-Project-Server-Client-Messaging-System/README.md

 # Dard-e-OS

-Haan toh pehle run server.out after compiling it.
+:jack_o_lantern: Haan toh pehle run server.out after compiling it.
 And then run as many clients as you want using client.out (After compiling it)